-Shifting Out of Park (P)
+Shifting Out of Park (P) (Automatic Transaxle)

-Your automatic transaxle vehicle has an automatic transaxle shift-lock control system.
+An automatic transaxle vehicle has an automatic transaxle shift lock control system which locks the shift lever in PARK (P) when the ignition is in LOCK.
 You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition is turned to ON.
-See Automatic Transaxle Operation on page 111.
+See Automatic Transaxle Operation on page 110.